ELY3M/elys-switch-guide.github.io/docs/extras/sigpatches.md

 &nbsp;

 Method #2

--->

 &nbsp;

-1. download <a href=https://gbatemp.net/threads/i-heard-that-you-guys-need-some-sweet-patches-for-atmosphere.521164/>Sigpatches from here</a> and extract to the root of your sd card.
+1. download <a href=https://gbatemp.net/threads/i-heard-that-you-guys-need-some-sweet-patches-for-atmosphere.521164/>Sigpatches from here</a>
+2. open `2.0.0-9.2.0.zip` and there will be folder named `2.0.0-9.2.0` inside. go in that folder and drag atmosphere folder to the root of your sd card, overwrite the atmosphere folder.
-2. use reboot to payload to reboot atmosphere
+3. use reboot to payload to reboot atmosphere